ChristianLobaugh/resume/readme.md

 npx tailwindcss build styles.css -o resume/main.css

 ## PurgeCss
+Purgecss will examine your source files and remove any unused css to make your final css MUCH smaller.

-purgecss is not built into Tailwind CSS as of 1.4
+Purgecss is built into Tailwind CSS as of 1.4

 ### Usage
 make sure to add any source files to the purgeCSS section of the tailwind.config.js